List-avoiding orientations: A sufficient condition for an -avoiding orientation

-is nonzero in our quotient ring.
-Also, since no $y_e$ with $e \in E^R_G(v_j)$ divides (\ref{eqn:fj1}) in $K$, it follows that (\ref{eqn:afixed}) has a nonzero monomial expansion in our quotient ring (and hence a square-free term) whenever (\ref{eqn:gneq0}) holds.
+is nonzero in $K'$.
+Also, since no $y_e$ with $e \in E^R_G(v_j)$ divides (\ref{eqn:fj1}) in $K'$, it follows that (\ref{eqn:afixed}) has a nonzero monomial expansion in $K'$ (and hence a square-free term) whenever (\ref{eqn:gneq0}) holds.
 Therefore, in order to prove condition (a) of our claim, it is enough to prove (\ref{eqn:gneq0}).